sapegin/grunt-webfont/Readme.md

 IF `ttf` or `woff` or `ttf,woff` embeds TTF or/and WOFF file.

-If there’re more file types in `types` option they will be included as usual `url(font.type)` CSS links.
+If there are more file types in `types` option they will be included as usual `url(font.type)` CSS links.

 #### ligatures

 Type: `boolean` Default: `false`

 If `true` the generated font files and stylesheets will be generated with opentype ligature features.
-The character sequences to be replaced by the ligatures are determined by the file name (without extension) of the original SVG or EPS.
+The character sequences to be replaced by the ligatures are determined by the file name (without extension) of the original SVG.

 For example, you have a heart icon in `love.svg` file.
 The HTML `<h1>I <span class="ligature-icons">love</span> you!</h1>` will be rendered as `I ♥ you!`.